chrisa/node-dtrace-provider/README.md

 ## PLATFORM SUPPORT

 The nature of this extension means that support must be added for each platform.
-Right now that support is only in place for OS X, 64 bit, but Solaris x86 and 32 bit support is on the way.
+Right now that support is only in place for OS X, 64 bit and Solaris, 32 bit.

 ## LIMITATIONS